cyrraz/plothist/docs/basics/2d_hist.rst

 Correlations with variable manager
 ==================================

+See :ref:`basics-variable_manager-label` on how to use the variable manager.

 Same as for 1D histogram, variable manager can be practical to manage and see the correlation between multiple variables:

 .. code-block:: python